… or a short story about how I’ve made a small batch of EF3s 😉

-Here is a video that shows a process of CPLD programming.
+Here is a video that shows the process of CPLD programming.

-It is simply done via simple USB cable, however, cart needs power and that is why it is connected to a C64 mainboard.
+It is simply done via a simple USB cable, however, the cart needs power and that is why it is connected to a C64 mainboard.

 All TDO outputs matched … means that everything went fine … so far 😉

-However, another part is a bit tricky and shows if it was really ok.
+However, another part is a bit tricky and shows if it was ok.

 Easyprog has to be loaded to C64 while a cart is plugged.

-I usually use SD2IEC to get it loaded and once it loads, it performs simple diag which sometimes outputs stuff like below 😉
+I usually use SD2IEC to get it loaded and once it loads, it performs a simple diag which sometimes outputs stuff like the below 😉

 That is a time when a “System area” image can be loaded onto a cart.